astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

 ##### Summary

-Saves the selections made in the Operations to Perform checked list box into the [Configuration](#T-MFR-Settings-Configuration-Configuration 'MFR.Settings.Configuration.Configuration') object.
+Saves the selections made in the Operations to Perform checked list box into the [ProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-ProjectFileRenamerConfiguration 'MFR.Settings.Configuration.ProjectFileRenamerConfiguration') object.

 ##### Parameters